MacRover/Docs/ROS/ROS_Fundamentals.md

 #### Launch File Breakdown

-The openning tag is shown below
+The opening tag is shown below
 ```
 <launch>
 ```